CSCD01/team_15-project/deliverable-2/BUG-ANALYSIS.md

 5. Next, speak or type "unmute this tab" or "unmute" to the Firefox Voice extension.
 6. Verify that the extension is able to ***un***mute a single tab and all the tabs with the respective commands.

+__Modified source code:__

+- `extension/intents/muting/muting.toml`

+    Here is where we added ***new*** unmute patterns to the configuration file so that it enables the listen/transcriber to pick up this "utterance" so it can be processed by the intent runner.

+- `extension/background/language/general.test.js`

+    Here is where we added unit tests that verifies the new unmute patterns are being picked up and processed.

+- `extension/intents/phrases.test.js`

+    This file automatically check against all phrases to ensure the **examples** in the intents work properly.
+So when we edited the muting configuration, this file is also effected, without us explicitly doing so.

 The reason for [Issue #551] “DRM permission”:

    “DRM permission” is another bug we chose to work on.
 In previous research, we looked at a couple of issues and familiarize ourselves with this issue early on.
 Working on this issue also gives a better understanding of what happens after intent execution, and how we can connect to other websites (in addition to youtube and spotify) which will be beneficial to development in the future.
 Effort : since this interacts with third-party services, it doesn’t require full understanding of the core app.
 As a result, it would not require understanding minute details in the architecture.
 The risk is that we can’t guarantee that the bug is only contained in parts we first perceived such as the music player components and may be caused by something more fundamental, such as how they detect the various buttons and elements.

 __Test case__